-The installation and wiring methods in compliance with the EMC Directive as well as protection against noise are also explained.
+The installation and wiring methods in compliance with the EMC as well as protection against noise are also

-- WARNING For protection against electric shock, do not turn on the power supply until the wiring is completed. - A high voltage is applied to the motor connector (CN3) and the main power supply input terminals (CN4).
+- WARNING For protection against electric shock, do not turn on the main power supply and the control power supply until the wiring is completed. - A high voltage is applied to the motor connector (CN3) and the main power supply input terminals (CN4).
 Do not touch them while the power is on.
 Doing so may result in fire or electric shock.